Devonta Smith Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- The 216.7 passing yards the Chargers give up per game makes them the NFL's fifth-ranked pass defense this season.
+- The Chargers are giving up 216.7 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- The Chargers' defense is second in the league, allowing 1.3 passing touchdowns per game.
+- The Chargers have surrendered nine touchdowns through the air (1.3 per game).
+They are second in the league in that category.

 Recent Performances

-- In last week's matchup with the Lions, Smith reeled in one pass for 15 yards (15 yards per catch) while being targeted three times.
+- Smith put together a 15-yard performance against the Lions last week on one catch (15 yards per catch) while being targeted three times.

-- Over his last three games, Smith has eight receptions (16 targets) for 107 yards, averaging 35.7 yards per game.
+- Smith has caught eight passes on 16 targets for 107 yards, averaging 35.7 yards over his last three outings.

 Smith's Philadelphia Teammates